nuitrcs/pythonworkshops/resources.md

 [Python for Biologists](https://pythonforbiologists.com): introduction to Python focused on tasks (and using examples) that are relevant to many biologists

+[Useful and Interesting Notebooks](http://nb.bianp.net/sort/views/): collection of useful and/or interesting Jupyter notebooks spanning a range of topics

 ## Reference Materials

 [Python Basics Cheat Sheet](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/PythonForDataScience.pdf): one page pdf with reminders of basic string, list, and Numpy array operations